-The DAAL’s vast holdings consist of documents, books and periodicals addressing many aspects of Danish American life including, but not limited to letters and family history, music, organizations, business and industry, religion, culture and education.
+The DAAL’s vast holdings consist of documents, books, photographs and periodicals addressing many aspects of Danish American life including, but not limited to, letters and family history, music, organizations, business and industry, religion, culture and education.

 The mission of the Danish American Archive and Library is to collect, catalog, preserve and make available to the public, documents, photos and other media that show the rich history and contributions to American life of Danish Americans from immigration to the present day.